rdb/svelte-meteor-data/README.md

 {/if}
 ```

-### `Tracker.autorun`
+### Tracker.autorun

-It is possible to use `Tracker.autorun()` to have code automatically be re-run
+It is possible to use `Tracker.autorun()` with a function that is automatically
-when its Meteor dependencies change.
-It will stop running when the component is
+re-run when its Meteor dependencies change.
+It will stop being updated when the
-destroyed.
-This will work fine for top-level computations that do not depend on
+component is destroyed.
+This will work fine for top-level computations that do
-any dynamic Svelte state, such as this example:
+not depend on any dynamic Svelte state, such as in this example:

 ```svelte
 <script>